-The NNP sits within a hierarchy of planning policy; National Planning Policy Framework (NPPF); the Cornwall's Local Plan (CLP), which focuses on strategic policies applicable across the County and finally; the NNP.
-NNP policies must be in conformity with the NPPF and CLP and are intended to provide the local detail to augment the national and Cornwall strategic policies.
+The NNP sits within a hierarchy of planning policy; National Planning Policy Framework (NPPF); the Cornwall Local Plan (CLP), which focuses on strategic policies applicable across the County and finally; the NNP.
+NNP policies must be in conformity with the NPPF and CLP and are intended to provide the local detail to augment the National and Cornwall strategic policies.
+Where the NNP does not provide a policy on a specific issue, the higher-level policies apply.

-4.1.National Planning Policy Framework

-The National Planning Policy Framework (NPPF) sets out government's planning policies for England and how these are expected to be applied.
+- 4.1 National Planning Policy Framework The National Planning Policy Framework (NPPF) sets out government's planning policies for England and how these are expected to be applied.
 It is a key part of the government's reforms to make the planning system less complex and more accessible.
-It covers things like supporting rural economies, protecting Green Belt land and conserving and enhancing the natural environment.

-4.2.Cornwall Council - Cornwall Local Plan

-The Cornwall Local Plan was adopted in November 2016.
+It covers things like supporting rural economies, protecting Green Belt land and conserving and enhancing the natural environment. - 4.2 Cornwall Council Cornwall Local Plan The Cornwall Local Plan was adopted in November 2016.
 It provides a strategic planning policy framework for the county until 2030.
 It ensures measured, considered and consultative growth and development in the county rather than ad hoc plans that have done little to reflect the needs and wishes of local people, such as where there is a need for new housing, which natural habitats need protecting.
 It regulates where and when development can take place in Cornwall.
 The CLP breaks Cornwall down into Community Network Areas and Newquay Parish sits within the Newquay and St Columb Community Network.

-4.3.Newquay Town Plan
+4.3 Newquay Town Plan

-"The Newquay Town and Parish Plan project was begun at the beginning of 2009 as a means to establish the view from people living, working and using Newquay as to how they felt about the present state of Newquay and how they would wish to see it develop into the future.
+The Newquay Town and Parish Plan project was begun at the beginning of 2009 as a means to establish the view from people living, working and using Newquay as to how they felt about the present state of Newquay and how they would wish to see it develop into the future.
 It was an initiative driven by local people and organisations.
 At the core of the plan a major survey was planned, predominantly aimed at those people from the area; residents, businesses, students and visitors.
 Following a series of events, meetings and discussions establishing the basis for the questionnaire, it was launched in June 2010, available both in paper format and online.

 The survey closed in September 2010 and had gathered a vast range of information and considerable detail.
 It demonstrated the peoples' passion for Newquay and the need to provide a safe, clean environment, where collaborative working and leadership will be at the core of delivering a positive future for the town.

-The main elements of the questionnaire centred on a number of key themes; the Environment, Tourism, Crime Disorder and Community Safety, Transport, Education, Community, Health, Housing and a range of Personal Issues.
+The main elements of the questionnaire centred on a number of key themes; the Environment, Tourism, Crime, Disorder and Community Safety, Transport, Education, Community, Health, Housing and a range of Personal Issues.
 Each of these areas identified key issues.
-In addition, there was a range of answers crossing a number of themes".
+In addition, there was a range of answers crossing a number of themes.